Ranjithgc/AMAZON_WEB_SERVICES/Working_with_S3/README.md

-## Working With EC2 Instances Using Python
+## Working With S3 Buckets:

 # Step 1:

-First we have to install the boto3 library.

-# $ pip3 install boto3

-Then We have to install aws cli
+First We have to install S3FS.

-# $ pip3 install aws cli
+$ pip3 install s3fs.

 # Step 2:

-In this step we have to create another IAM User for developers.
-There will one option like this and add existing policy for the instance.
+Now We have to configure our access_key, Secret key in .env file and load that into out python file.

 # Step 3:

-After creating a user now in this step we have to give access_key, secrete_key, Default region name, Default output format.

-# Step 4:
-In this Step we have to write python code for creating, starting, stopping, rebooting, terminating instances.
+In this step we have to write code for.
+1.Creating a Bucket.
+2.Listing Buckets.
+3.Create a Dataframe and load that into a bucket.
+4.Read Csv file from s3 bucket directly into python.
+5.Download file and read from disc.
+6.Deleting Data from a bucket.
+7.Delete a bucket from s3.